Welcome to the Guinea Pig experiment, the experiment where we watch the entire journey of someone going from $0 to financial independence!

-The Optimized GP has nearly $100,000 more than the Normal GP and can retire almost 2 years earlier, even though they’ve both earned and spent exactly the same amount!
+The Optimized GP has over $100,000 more than the Normal GP and can retire almost 2 years earlier, even though they’ve both earned and spent exactly the same amount!

-Both Guinea Pigs are single (with no kids), live in income-tax-free states, invest all money into Vanguard’s Total Stock Market ETF (VTI), and adhere to the following numbers that Mad Fientist readers voted for at the beginning of the experiment (numbers are adjusted annually for inflation/raises/etc.):
+Both Guinea Pigs are single (with no kids), live in income-tax-free states, invest all money into Vanguard’s Total Stock Market ETF (VTI), and adhere to the following numbers that Mad Fientist readers chose at the beginning of the experiment (numbers are adjusted annually for inflation/raises/etc.):

 - Employer 401(k) Match: 3%